-Section 5.5 Cooperation Required
+Section 5.6 Cooperation Required

-County agencies, Employees and Officials shall cooperate with the Board in the Investigation of alleged violations of the Ethics Ordinance to the extent permitted by law.
-Failure to cooperate could result in employment sanctions.
-Upon written request, information necessary to any Investigation shall be made available to the Board.
-Alteration, modification, adjustment or destruction of evidence necessary and relevant to the Investigation shall be a violation of Section 2.1 of the Ethics Ordinance and the violator shall be subject to penalties as set forth in the Ethics Ordinance.
+County agencies, Officials, Board or Commission Appointees or Employees shall cooperate with the Board in the Investigation of alleged violations of the Ethics Ordinance to the extent permitted by law.
+Upon written request, information deemed by the Board to be relevant to any Investigation shall be made available to the Board.